artberri/web/_posts/2016-10-06-nmp-yarn-benchmark.md

 [Puppet][16] for software provisioning in most of my projects.
 Because of this, I have created a Puppet module for installing Yarn that you can see here: [https://forge.puppetlabs.com/artberri/yarn][17].

-I hope you enjoy this reading!
+I hope you enjoyed this reading!

 [1]: https://yarnpkg.com/
 [2]: https://code.facebook.com/posts/1840075619545360